E.S.P. (Bee Gees album): Recording

-Over the previous few years Barry and Robin had become accustomed to different recording styles.
+Over previous years Barry and Robin had become accustomed to different recording styles.
 Barry preferred to write the songs and record demos, then go into the studio with session players to record polished versions for release.
 Robin instead liked to use the recording sessions themselves to work out the songs.
 Maurice liked a hands-on approach and where he had a voice in production he either appears prominently on the finished tracks or worked out arrangements with a few session players during recording.

 The compromise recording method adopted for E.S.P. was for the brothers to start all the recordings themselves and then complete them with session players and a producer.
 If they started with an idea and a rhythm track, they built a song onto it as they recorded, something that would accommodate what all three preferred to do.
 The result of this process would then be a demo, with vocals by the three brothers and instrumentals by Maurice and Barry.
 The album made extensive use of the Fairlight CMI as much of the drumming was programmed using the instrument by Barry and Maurice and their engineer Scott Glasel.
 The Gibb instrumental tracks were done from October into 1987.

 The second stage appears to have been recording the main vocal tracks, and where this was done is unknown.
 The demo of "E.S.P." on the box set Tales from the Brothers Gibb is at this second stage.
 Lastly, session musicians replaced most of the instrumental parts and the brothers dubbed additional vocals.
 They also edited some of the tracks, inserted new sections, and sped up at least two of them.
 A song titled "Young Love" was scrapped from the album, and was the only outtake.

+The song "This Is Your Life", contains lyrical references to several Bee Gees songs, including "Lonely Days", "Love So Right", "Tragedy (Bee Gees song)", "Stayin' Alive", "Jive Talkin'", "Too Much Heaven", "How Deep Is Your Love (Bee Gees song)", "Run to Me (Bee Gees song)", "How Can You Mend a Broken Heart", and "Nights On Broadway".